MultiSafepay/docs/content/tools/multisafepay-control/two-factor-authentication.md

 Enabling 2FA is a two-step process.
 First, a user with administrator rights enables 2FA in the user settings.
 Then, users can individually configure 2FA on their own mobile devices.
 You can find more detailed steps below.

 ### Step 1: The administrator's steps
-Please note that only a user with administration rights can perform these steps:
+Please note that only a user with administrator rights can perform these steps:
 1. Open the [User Management](https://merchant.multisafepay.com/user-management) page in your MultiSafepay Control
 2. Open a user's details by clicking their name
 3. Click the drop-down list 'Two-factor' and select 'Enable'